 The population served by the Board is statewide.
-Primary contacts between the agency and the public relate to the licensing status of a veterinarian or to file or follow up on a complaint.
+Primary contacts between the agency and the public relate to the licensing status of all licensees, including veterinarians, equine dental providers and licensed veterinary technicians or to file or follow up on a complaint.
 The Board offers a toll-free complaint line, provided through the Health Professions Council, to ensure easy public access to the complaint process.
 A complaint form is also found on the web site and can be downloaded by the consumer.
 General information regarding the complaint process is also given on the web site.
 This is also the case for various license application forms and information pertaining to licensing.
 Licensees also frequently contact the Board to seek clarification about Board rules and those of other regulatory bodies that affect their profession.